sudhamjayanthi/upwork-job-scraper/README.md

-[HACKTOBERFEST ACCEPTED] This repository is a project that you can contribute to for Hacktober Fest 2021.

 # Upwork Job Scraper
 A web scraping project with python using requests &amp; bs4 modules.
 You can search for any term & get the first 10 job listings in Upwork!
 Working on adding more features!